top of page

 Use a measuring tape to obtain the number of inches

-1. Use a measuring tape and wrap it around the child's waist, ensuring it sits at their natural waistline.
+1. Using a measuring tape, wrap it around the child's waistline.

-3. Take note of the measurement where the tape overlaps.
+3. Take note of the whole number measurement where the tape overlaps.
+Example, 17.75 is reported as 17.

 Little kid belt sizes begin at 17 inches and increase in one-inch increments up to a waist circumference of 25 inches.
-Above 25 inches would be a Big Kid Belt Cane.
+Above 25 inches is considered a Big Kid Belt Cane.

 Cane Arc Sizes 6 to 9